shifaka/fatcatcoin/README.md

 ## 🌟 Key Features

 ### 💰 Total Supply
-- **1,000,000,000 FAT tokens** minted at launch.
+- **1,000,000 FAT tokens** minted at launch.
+- Extremely **limited supply** – only **1 million tokens** will ever exist! 🔥

 ### 🧾 Tokenomics
 - **10% Team Tokens:** Frozen for 180 days to ensure trust and long-term commitment. 🔒
-- **30% Staking Pool:** Dedicated to rewarding the community for staking their FAT tokens. 🏦
+- **40% Staking Pool:** Frozen and dedicated to rewarding the community for staking their FAT tokens. 🏦

 ### 📈 Staking
-- Earn an **amazing 40% APR** by staking your FAT tokens. 🎉
+- Earn an **crazy 100% APR** by staking your FAT tokens. 🎉
 - Staking comes with a **10-day cooldown period** before unstaking is allowed. ⏳
 - Rewards are calculated based on staking duration and added to your unstaked amount. 💸
+- 100% smart contract-based staking — your coins stay fully decentralized and in your control. 🔒

 ### 🛡️ Security Features
 - Team tokens are locked until the freeze period ends. ⛓️
 - Transfers are restricted for investors without holdings or staked tokens. 🚫
+- Staking reserve is securely locked by the smart contract.

 ---